 This is the dressing of oyster lover dreams!
 The oyster nectar makes the dressing so moist and flavorful.
 What’s not to love about a dressing that includes fresh oysters?
 Oyster Dressing can often be one of the best parts of a Thanksgiving dinner.
 This dressing must be served as a side dish and not as a turkey stuffing in the turkey.

 This recipe was shared with me by Doc Lawrence and his Sips Across America columns.
-The recipe is by Chef Josh Butler, Executive Chef at the Florida Governor’s Mansion in Tallassee, TN.
+The recipe is by Chef Josh Butler, Executive Chef at the Florida Governor’s Mansion in Tallassee, FL.

 Photo Credit: Matthew Mead, The Associated Press